pinokiocomputer/program.pinokio.computer/README.md

 ---

-## env
+## envs

-You can access the environment variables of the currently running process with `env`.
+You can access the environment variables of the currently running process with `envs`.

 For example, let's say we have set the `SD_INSTALL_CHECKPOINT` and `MODEL_PATH` environment variables for the app.
 We may retrieve them while executing a script, like this: